code-423n4/2022-06-notional-coop/README.md

 This is a combined audit with code contributed by both Notional Finance and Index Coop.

 Notional Wrapped fCash is a compatibility layer for ERC20 tokens and fCash.
 See details in `notional-wrapped-fcash/README.md`.
-A link to the repo is here: https://github.com/notional-finance/wrapped-fcash
+A link to the repo is here: https://github.com/notional-finance/wrapped-fcash, a technical walkthrough is here: https://www.youtube.com/watch?v=RvCYFR2Yjls

 # Contest setup